 It is generally accepted that effective antiretroviral therapy, which reduces HIV viral load in the blood and slows disease progression, reduces the risk of sexual transmission of HIV.
-This is an area of intense study among researchers and 2011 saw a significant advance in our understanding of the extent of risk reduction: the first prospective, randomized, controlled trial of the impact of early antiretroviral treatment on sexual transmission of HIV provided the most reliable data so far on the impact of antiretroviral treatment on the sexual transmission of HIV.
+This is an area of intense study among researchers and in 2011 a prospective, randomized, controlled trial provided what is to date the most reliable data on the impact of early antiretroviral treatment on risk of sexual transmission of HIV.

-The US study, called HPTN052, enrolled 1763 serodiscordant couples (97% of whom were heterosexual) from sites in both the developing and developed world.38 The study evaluated the risk of sexual transmission of HIV in a group in which the HIV-positive partner started antiretroviral treatment right away and compared it to a group in which the HIV-positive person delayed treatment until it was medically necessary.
+The US study, called HPTN052, enrolled 1763 serodiscordant couples (97% of whom were heterosexual) from sites in both the developing and developed world.
+The study evaluated the risk of sexual transmission of HIV in a group in which the HIV-positive partner started antiretroviral treatment right away and compared it to a group in which the HIV-positive person delayed treatment until it was medically necessary.